netpositive-money/netpositive-money.github.io/elm-pages/content/results/index.md

 **As of December 16th 2021, in our first year, we have donated at total of
 $26,249 (or about 0.5 BTC) for an estimated positive impact of 19,379t CO2 emissions reduced.
-Taken together with efforts by Gemini, BitMEX and others, Bitcoiners have given more than \$4,158,016 or 121 BTC for about 368,454t CO2 equivalent emissions averted or reduced.**
+Taken together with efforts by Gemini, FTX, BitMEX and others, Bitcoiners have given more than \$5,174,016 or 147 BTC for about 468,454t CO2 equivalent emissions averted or reduced.**

 In the second half of the year 2021, donations to effektiv-spenden.de have again been the strongest with a total of 12593€, for about the same amount of tons CO2 equivalent reduced.